 Features and Benefits

-It’s a nice guitar made of nice tonewoods, and there’s one more thing that sets it apart -- it's assembled with hide glue.
+It’s a nice guitar made of nice tonewoods, and there’s one more thing that sets it apart: assembled with hide glue.
 Hide glue, as the name suggests, is made from animal hides, bones, and tendons, and it’s been used for centuries on both guitars and violins.
 Hide glue will noticeably improve the tone of a guitar, and it stays in place much longer than other glue types.
 Despite its advantages, you don’t always see hide glue used on high-end guitars.
-Gibson uses it on nearly all of its acoustics.
+Gibson uses it in nearly all of its acoustics.

 Notably, this guitar also has a maple neck, which is somewhat uncommon in acoustic guitars.
 Maple imparts some brightness to the sound, and it’s an incredibly dense and durable wood.
 The neck is made in Gibson’s slim taper profile.
-It isn’t quite as thin as the neck on an electric guitar would be, but it does make it easier to move up and down the neck quickly.
-This video offers an interesting look into the complex process of setting this neck joint in a guitar.
-The scale length, like that of many Gibsons, is 24.75".
+It isn’t quite as thin as an electric guitar’s neck, but it makes it easier to move up and down the neck quickly.
+The scale length, like that of many Gibsons, is 24.75″.

 Thanks to the slim-profile maple neck and the lovely low action of this guitar, it’s a lot of fun to play.
-The walnut fretboard is comfortable to play, and since walnut is a very dense wood, the fretboard isn’t likely to wear out anytime soon.
+The walnut fretboard is comfortable to play with, and since walnut is a very dense wood, the fretboard isn’t likely to wear out anytime soon.

 We’ve already mentioned that this Gibson has a fairly bright sound, but we should clarify that it never becomes brittle or tinny.
 The walnut back and sides add some depth and warmth, but the lows are clearly defined.
 The midrange is present without being overpowering, and the highs are crisp and clear.

-Like just about every Gibson made in Bozeman, Montana, the J-15 has a hand-applied nitrocellulose lacquer finish that both shows off the grain of the woods and ages gracefully.
-This finish is also very scratch-resistant, making it a great choice if you frequently gig or if you tend to accidentally bump your guitar into things.
+Like every Gibson made in Bozeman, Montana, the J-15 has a hand-applied nitrocellulose lacquer finish that shows off the grain of the woods and ages gracefully.
+This finish is also very scratch-resistant, making it a great choice if you frequently gig or if you tend to bump your guitar into things accidentally.

 This is also a very well-appointed instrument.
 It comes with nickel-plated Grover Mini Rotomatic tuners for an extra-sleek look.
 The nut and saddle are Tusq, which is a quality composite material made to mimic the incredible sustain of ivory.
-The bridge pins are also made of Tusq, which helps increase sustain and the overall tone of the guitar.
+The bridge pins are also made of Tusq, which helps increase sustain and the guitar’s overall tone.